-In this blog post, we are going to show you what role each profession performs in the health industry.
-That can help you make a decision as to which you would prefer to certify in.
+This blog post will show you the role each profession performs in the health industry.
+That can help you decide as to which you would prefer to certify.
+Let’s look at both in detail.

 Health Coaches: Helping others towards a healthy lifestyle